 Whisk all ingredients together in a shallow dish or mixing bowl.
 Dip each slice of bread into the batter letting it soak on both sides for 10 seconds.
 Place the battered bread slices in the heated skillet and cook on each side until golden brown (2-3 minutes on each side depending on your stove and skillet)

-4 eggs, 1 cup milk, ⅓ cup sourdough starter, 2 teaspoon vanilla extract, ¼ cup maple syrup, Pinch salt, 1 ½ teaspoon ground cinnamon, 1 loaf of bread
+4 eggs, 240 milliliters milk, 100 grams sourdough starter, 2 teaspoons vanilla extract, ¼ cup maple syrup, Pinch of salt, 1 loaf of bread, 1 ½ teaspoons ground cinnamon

 Enjoy warm with berries, syrup, and/or powdered sugar!